-The program requires 74 credit hours of study of which 39 may be transferred from master's work, pending review and approval.
 The curriculum includes 35 hours of required coursework and can be completed either full time in four semesters or part time in six semesters.
-Full-time and part-time study options are available.
 Courses are delivered using a combination of formats with one on-site intensive experience each semester, comprised of 5 days each with the remainder of the coursework completed using distance learning technologies.
 Requirements for the degree include successful completion of advanced coursework to include a minimum of 500 hours of practice integration and the successful completion and defense of a scholarly project.
 All degree requirements must be completed within five years of enrollment.

 A hallmark of the practice doctorate is the successful completion of a scholarly project.
-The scholarly project embraces the synthesis of both coursework and practice application, a deliverable product reviewed and evaluated by a faculty mentor and scholarly project committee.
+The scholarly project embraces the synthesis of both coursework and practice application, a deliverable product reviewed and evaluated by a faculty men- tor and scholarly project committee.
 Dissemination modes include a scholarly presentation.
 The nature of the scholarly projects varies; projects are related to advanced practice in the nursing specialty and benefit a group, population, or community rather than an individual patient.
 Projects most often evolve from practice and may be done in partnership with another entity, e.g., clinical agency, health department, government, community group.
-Types of scholarly projects may include: quality improvement initiatives; implementation and evaluation of evidence-based practice guidelines; policy analysis; the design and use of databases to retrieve information for decisionmaking, planning, evaluation; the design and evaluation of new models of care; designing and evaluating health care programs.
+Types of scholarly projects may include: quality improvement initiatives; implementation and evaluation of evidence-based practice guidelines; policy analysis; the design and use of databases to retrieve information for decision-making, planning, evaluation; the design and evaluation of new models of care; designing and evaluating health care programs.